isaacLepley/Alimus-Public/house-rules.md

 The **frightened** condition is intricately tied to the [fear and sanity](https://isaaclepley.github.io/Alimus-Public/fear-and-sanity.html) rules that will be used in this game.
 Players should not expect to find ways to avoid fear entirely in this campaign, and any features a character gets that would allow them to never fear will be modified to give that character a different boon that is more fitting for the campaign.

 ## Insanity
+Insanity is a new condition that will appear in this game.
+It can occur to creatures whose minds have broken from their stress, as they have seen and experienced more horror than their mind was built to handle.
+A creature with insanity suffers the following effects:
+- The insane creature cannot speak.
+Their mind broken, they can only communicate nonsensical manners, whether that be bubbles and noises, gestures, sprawling's or something else.
+- *Further effects of insanity will be revealed throughout the course of the game.*
+The **insanity** condition is intricately tied to the [fear and sanity](https://isaaclepley.github.io/Alimus-Public/fear-and-sanity.html) rules that will be used in this game.
 ## Character Creation

 - Everyone uses the same ability score rules.
 Options include standard array, point buy, or roll.